AiueoABC/Use-your-phone-as-a-security-cam/README.md

    Use with "Photo_with_subprocess.py".
 (Change 'host_name' and 'port_name' as you wish)

 # Requirements
+Please confirm following things for phones and for terminals are OK.
 ## For phones
 ### Requirements
 Termux, Termux:API, python(on Termux), numpy(on Termux), OpenCV(on Termux)